farismalaeb/Powershell/ADSecurityReporter/Readme.md

 Added -GenerateCSVPath to generate CSV file also, you can use the GenerateCSVPath with the GenerateHTMLPath if you want.

-If niether GenerateHTMLPath nor GenerateCSVPath are used then the script return the results as objects through the pipline.
+If neither GenerateHTMLPath nor GenerateCSVPath are used then the script return the results as objects through the pipeline.

 Also basic fix and minor updates are applied.

 ### Update for version 1.2